djeada/Databases-Notes/notes/06_distributed_databases/01_distributed_database_systems.md

 #### Advantages

-- **Improved Reliability and Availability**: Since data is distributed across multiple nodes, the system can continue to operate even if some nodes fail.
+- Since data is distributed across multiple nodes, the system can continue to operate even if some nodes fail.
 This reduces downtime and enhances the overall reliability of the system.

-- **Scalability**: The system can easily accommodate growth by adding more nodes to handle increased data volume and user load.
+- The system can easily accommodate growth by adding more nodes to handle increased data volume and user load.
 This scalability ensures that performance remains consistent as demand rises.

-- **Performance**: By distributing data and workload, the system can reduce latency and improve response times, especially when data is stored closer to where it's accessed.
+- By distributing data and workload, the system can reduce latency and improve response times, especially when data is stored closer to where it's accessed.

 #### Challenges

-- **Complexity**: Managing a distributed system introduces complexity in terms of synchronization, data consistency, and coordination between nodes.
+- Managing a distributed system introduces complexity in terms of synchronization, data consistency, and coordination between nodes.
 Ensuring that all parts of the system work together seamlessly requires careful design and maintenance.

-- **Security**: Protecting data across multiple nodes and networks necessitates robust security measures.
+- Protecting data across multiple nodes and networks necessitates robust security measures.
 This includes implementing encryption, authentication protocols, and secure communication channels to prevent unauthorized access.

-- **Latency**: Network delays can impact the performance of distributed transactions, particularly in geographically dispersed systems.
+- Network delays can impact the performance of distributed transactions, particularly in geographically dispersed systems.
 Designing the system to minimize latency is crucial for maintaining efficiency.

 ### Use Cases

 Distributed Database Systems are employed in various scenarios where data needs to be highly available and scalable.

-- **Global Applications**: Services that operate worldwide, such as social media platforms or multinational e-commerce sites, benefit from data being close to users.
+- Services that operate worldwide, such as social media platforms or multinational e-commerce sites, benefit from data being close to users.
 This proximity reduces latency and improves user experience.

-- **Big Data Analytics**: Handling large datasets efficiently is essential for analytics and real-time processing.
+- Handling large datasets efficiently is essential for analytics and real-time processing.
 Distributed databases can process data in parallel across multiple nodes, speeding up analysis.

-- **Financial Services**: Banks and trading platforms require strong consistency and reliability for transactions across different regions.
+- Banks and trading platforms require strong consistency and reliability for transactions across different regions.
 Distributed databases ensure that financial records are accurate and up-to-date globally.